-\ Parents of children with low vision could use items that will make a loud sound when they fall.
+Modification: Parents of children with low vision could use items that will make a loud sound when they fall.

 Say: The third game is called "Take It Out."
 Demonstrate with a doll or a parent.
 Give child a container full of safe and clean items.

-Make sure there is nothing smaller than your palm or your child could choke on it.
+Make sure there is nothing smaller than your child's palm or they could choke on it.